 The Nazis also abounded with amusement seekers.
 Widely shown news photos of the German occupation of Poland in the fall of 1939 show orthodox Jews having to cut off their beards or having them ripped off much to the amusement of the German officers promoting and witnessing the events.

 There does not seem to be any pictures of death camp guards treating their operations as a game to be enjoyed.
 On the other hand, there are recently discovered pictures of off duty guards at Auschwitz enjoying a picnic in the vicinity of Birkenau.
 One of the guards plays the accordion as one of the women dance to the music.
 All the guards involved are shown beaming from ear-to-ear.

 We should not forget that Hitler himself was described as laughing and smiling as he watched the hanging (by piano wire) of those officers who participated in the failed July 20, 1944 assassination plot.

 Together these brief accounts of fun-seeking by far-right political figures, groups, and organizations constitute a pattern of behavior.
 Taken collectively, they represent a type of sadism that appears to be one of the defining features of the far right, then and now.

-Dr Leonard Weinberg is a Senior Fellow at CARR and a Foundation Professor of Political Science Emeritus at the University of Nevada.
+Professor Leonard Weinberg is a Senior Fellow at CARR and a Foundation Professor of Political Science Emeritus at the University of Nevada.
 See his profile here:

 © Leonard Weinberg.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).